64kramsystem/personal_notes/topics/linux_system.md

 #
 pkill --parent --pidfile $(< parent_pidfile)

+# Invoke a command, and kill the process after a timeout, if it doesn't exit!
+#
+timeout --signal=KILL --verbose 5 mycommand

 # Set a process priority (two ways); 19 is the lowest.
 # Without sudo permissions, the priority can only be lowered.
 #